 A Rural Resort Income Limit petition applies to the following Proposition 123 funded programs administered by the Office of Economic Development and International Trade (OEDIT) in partnership with the Colorado Housing and Finance Authority (CHFA):

-- Concessionary Debt: 60% AMI (per-project average, unless debt is subordinate)
+- Concessionary Debt: 60% AMI for rental (per-project average, unless debt is subordinate)

 Individual units within these developments may exceed the income limits above, if the income of all units within the development averages at or below the income limit.